Oxford

 Academic

 The academic programme is carried out over three terms in each year of the Course.
-Following a four-week induction block, academic teaching closely parallels the clinical experience of trainees on placement, taking into account developmental and life-span perspectives.
+Following a six-week induction block (with placement days increasing towards the end of this), academic teaching closely parallels the clinical experience of trainees on placement, taking into account developmental and life-span perspectives.
 Teaching topics include adult mental health; older people; children, young people and families; intellectual disability; clinical health psychology; neuropsychology; substance misuse; leadership; professional issues; professional reflection.
 There is a strong emphasis on research skills, with training in design and analysis across the three years.
 A number of therapeutic models are taught, with cognitive-behavioural and family/systemic approaches forming the core of the curriculum.

 The Course aims to encourage creative self-directed learning where possible and the academic programme includes skills focused workshops, seminars and interactive sessions such as problem-based learning in addition to lectures.
 Teaching is delivered by Course staff, clinical supervisors working in the region, external lecturers and experts by experience.
 The academic curriculum is regularly revised to incorporate new ideas and equip trainees with the necessary skills to work effectively in the changing NHS culture.